rexresearch

 wounds, intravenous catheters, and urinary tract are also

 potential sites for infection.
-Healthy individuals may carry MRSA
+Healthy individuals may carry

-years.
+many years.
 Patients with compromised immune systems are at a

 significantly greater risk of symptomatic secondary infection.

-MRSA can be detected by swabbing most of the nostrils of patients
+MRSA can be detected by swabbing most of the nostrils of

-United States,[1] Denmark, Finland, and the Netherlands.[2]
+hospitals in the United States,[1] Denmark, Finland, and the

 MRSA may progress substantially within 2448 hours of initial